 BB. object to a premature discharge and appeal a discharge through the discharge appeals process.

 CC. request a room transfer if another patient or visitor in that room is unreasonably disturbing.

 YOU HAVE THE RESPONSIBILITY FOR…

-- Following the treatment plan and keeping appointments or canceling in advance.
+D. following your treatment plan and keeping appointments or canceling them in advance.

-- Your actions if you refuse treatment or do not follow the healthcare provider’s instructions.
+E. your actions if you refuse treatment or do not follow the health care provider’s instructions or SGMC’s policies.

-- Being considerate of the rights and property of other patients and staff.
+H. being considerate and respectful of the rights and property of other patients, visitors, and SGMC staff.